 There is a fine line between a jealous boyfriend and a possessive boyfriend.
-Possessive people not only get upset when we talk to the opposite sex but also watch our every move.
+Possessive people not only get upset when we talk to the opposite gender but also watch our every move.
 You will see the red flags when your controlling boyfriend doesn’t allow you to have any personal space.
 So it’s time to reflect on your own life and notice if your low self-esteem is a consequence of emotional abuse.

 Are you asking yourself if your boyfriend is possessive?
 I will tell you all of the signs of a possessive man, from constant phone calls and text messages to watching your every move and not letting you have any personal space.
 All those little things are warning signs that you need to be aware of and things like that don’t happen in a healthy relationship.

 As I said before, there is a fine line between a jealous boyfriend and a possessive partner.
-In both cases, it will upset them if you talk to the opposite sex or have a male friend but the difference is that a jealous boyfriend will want to beat up your male friend if he feels threatened and a possessive boyfriend will forbid you from seeing your male friends.
+In both cases, it will upset them if you talk to the opposite gender or have a male friend but the difference is that a jealous boyfriend will want to beat up your male friend if he feels threatened and a possessive boyfriend will forbid you from seeing your male friends.

 A possessive relationship can lead to emotional abuse and harm your self-esteem and all the little things he does to make sure that you are only his show that he has low self-esteem as well.
 But the most important thing for you to remember is that a possessive partner is the worst ex-boyfriend you could have so be prepared that he will at least stalk your social media after the break-up.